theckman/rpt-ruby/README.md

 LICENSE
 -------
 **RMuh** is released under the
-[The MIT License](http://opensource.org/licenses/MIT) The full text of the license can be found in the `LICENSE` file
+[The MIT License](http://opensource.org/licenses/MIT).
+The full text of the license can be found in the `LICENSE` file.

+In short, MIT is a permissive license and means you can pretty much do what you want with this code as long as the original copyright is included.

 CONTRIBUTING
 ------------